Reviewed by Oct 05, 2020| Updated on

-- A trader can calculate the futures equivalent by aggregating the delta of all their open options positions.
+A trader can calculate the futures equivalent by aggregating the delta of all their open options positions.
 It is necessary that the position in a futures contract should be equivalent to the risks in the option position.
-The aggregate delta is useful to go for a delta-based margining, hedging, and carry out risk analysis.
+The aggregate delta is useful to go for a delta-based margining and hedging and carry out a risk analysis.

-- Many stock exchanges use the delta-based margining system in options positions.
-The margining system aggregates the changes in the future contract prices or option premiums.
+Many stock exchanges use the Delta-based margining system in options positions.
+The margining system aggregates the changes in futures contract prices or option premiums.
 Also, the futures contract prices are useful to determine the risk factors to determine the base margin requirements.
 A margin refers to the amount of collateral or money deposits a client needs to make with their brokers.

 Delta hedging can help to reduce or remove the risk exposure derived from an options position by taking the opposite positions in the underlying security.
 For example, in case a trader who enters into a gold futures contract and carries options position in the gold options equivalent to +20 deltas in terms of the futures equivalents, the trader can sell the 20 futures contracts to become delta neutral.